intrbiz/intrbiz-blog-content/posts/blog/linux/opensuse-on-the-odroid-u3.md

 Note: make sure `/dev/sdb` is the SD card you want to write to, check `dmesg` if need be.

 Plug in, power up and enjoy openSUSE on your Odroid U3.
+The root password is `linux`, note that SSH is enabled by default.